BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

   - Workshops (again, be creative and bold and try experiments that might meet your needs.
 If you need it, chances are someone else will too).

-- Altitude: See the "Health" page.
-Hyperbaric chamber, urgent care clinic at the ski area.
+- Altitude: See the <a href="/health">Health</a> page.
+The Fountain for IVs, Hyperbaric chamber, urgent care clinic at the ski area.
   Let someone know soon if you're having trouble, don't wait until it's bad.
 Take Ibuprofen if you have the slightest headache, to catch it early.